TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 layout: article.njk
 templateEngineOverride: md, njk
 ---
-Accessibility helps people not only to use interfaces without issues, but also not to feel literally sick.
+Accessibility helps people not only to use interfaces without issues but also not to feel literally sick.
 People with epilepsy and vestibular impairment can struggle with this.
 In this article, I want to discuss what accessibility means for them.

 Let's start by talking about vestibular impairments, epilepsy, and epileptic seizures.